jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 This is the object passed as argument of `JkTestProcessor#launch` to determine which test to launch.

 It can be set using file or tag filter.
-It is also possible to code against  _JunitPlatform_ API.
+It is also possible to code against  _JunitPlatform_ API (example [here](https://github.com/jerkar/jeka/blob/master/samples/dev.jeka.samples.junit5/jeka/def/Junit5Build.java)).

 ### `JkTestResult`